Logo

 Programme Structure

-To attain a PGDip award you need to complete 120 credits.
+To attain a PgDip award you need to complete 120 credits.
 To top-up to an MSc you will need to complete a further 60 credits (180 credits) apply for MSc Top-Up here.
 There is an interim award available of a Postgraduate Certificate which can be awarded after completing 60 credits.
 There is no professional qualification associated with this award.

 Teaching Methods

-On the PGDip Specialist Community Nursing programme, you will experience a diverse range of teaching styles designed to enhance your educational journey.
+On the PgDip Specialist Community Nursing programme, you will experience a diverse range of teaching styles designed to enhance your educational journey.
 This programme prioritises the development of your capacity for self-directed study and interpersonal skills, ensuring you are well-prepared for the demands of the field.

 We place a strong emphasis on structured research, well-prepared written and verbal presentations, and computer literacy.
 Alongside traditional lectures, seminars, tutorials, and simulation of practice which allows learners to actively engage with realistic scenarios relevant to their field, enabling them to apply theoretical knowledge in practical contexts.
 You will engage in case studies, clinical assessments, individual and group projects, and other student-centred activities.